Regularity results for pluriclosed flow: Introduction

 The theory of K\"ahler Ricci flow is considerably more developed than the general study of Ricci flow.
 One of key reasons for this is the reduction of the K\"ahler-Ricci flow to a scalar equation.
 Inspired by this, we will introduce a certain potential function $\phi$ along a solution to (\ref{PCF}) and prove a regularity theorem in term of this potential and the torsion.
 Let $(M^{2n}, \til{\omega}, J)$ be a complex manifold with pluriclosed metric, and let $\omega(t)$ be a solution to (\ref{PCF}).
 We define

 Here $\gD$ is the canonical Laplacian associated to the time dependent metric $\omega(t)$, i.e. $\gD = \tr_{\omega} \del \delb$.
 It follows from standard parabolic theory that $\phi$ exists on the same time interval that $\omega(t)$ exists.
 More generally, one may define this with respect to a one-parameter family of background metrics $\til{\omega}(t)$.
+Related quantities for Monge-Ampere type equations on almost K\"ahler surfaces were considered in \cite{Whinekove}.

 \begin{thm} Let $(M^{2n}, \til{g}, J)$ be a compact complex manifold and suppose $g(t)$ is a solution to (\ref{PCF}) on $[0, \tau)$ and suppose there is a constant $C$ such that

 Then $g(t) \rightarrow g(\tau)$ in $C^{\infty}$, and the flow extends smoothly past time $\tau$. \end{thm}